Nursing

 - Trained 75% of new starters on pre- and postoperative care for over 20 days per month

 Some of the health facilities labour under tremendous pressure.
 The number of patients you attend to per day can help potential employers gauge whether you will cope well under pressure.
-So, it’s beneficial to include the number of patients you attended to over a specific period of time.
+Therefore, it’s beneficial to include the number of patients you dealt with over a specific period of time.

 - Number of patients seen in a day